 If you’re not completely sold on getting a Samsung Galaxy phone, these are the brands that we’d consider to be genuine alternatives, especially at the top end of the market.

 These days you can find unlimited data deals from most UK providers.
 This, of course, includes deals with Samsung phones.

 All of Virgin Mobile’s pay monthly phones come with no upfront cost and there are Samsung Galaxy deals with no upfront cost available from other providers, although they generally aren’t for the latest S series phones.

-If it’s the Samsung Galaxy phone with the best camera you’re after, you have to go to the very top of the range, which right now is the S10+.
-It features a triple camera on the back and a double camera on the front.
+If it’s the Samsung Galaxy phone with the best camera you’re after, you have to go to the very top of the range, which right now is the S22 Ultra.
+It features quad cameras on the back and a 40MP selfie camera on the front.
 The zoom camera can enlarge distant objects 100x.

-The price of the S10 will remain relatively high while it’s still Samsung’s flagship model but when the Galaxy Note 10 is launched (most likely in August 2019), you might see some discounts on the S10.
-Bigger discounts will come as we build up to the launch of the latest S series phone in February or March 2020.
+The price of the S22 will remain relatively high while it’s still Samsung’s flagship model but when the next flagship phone is launched (most likely at the start of 2023), you might see some discounts on the S22 or if Samsung continues its recent trend, a new S22FE (Fan Edition) model will be launched in 2023 as a mid-range phone.